binayrijal/hackthonpro/README.md

 # EasyGov - A Digital बडापत्र​ ||Simplifying Government Services||

 ## Features

--**Latest Updates:** Stay informed with regular updates on government services, ensuring you have the latest information at your fingertips.
+- **Latest Updates:** Stay informed with regular updates on government services, ensuring you have the latest information at your fingertips.

 - **User Reviews:** Benefit from user reviews that share real experiences, saving your time and helping you make informed choices.